StorytellerCZ/UMF/user_guide_src/source/libraries/image_lib.rst

 **wm_shadow_color**     None                None                The color of the drop shadow, specified in hex.
 If you leave this blank
                                                                 a drop shadow will not be used.
 Both the full 6-length (ie, 993300) and the short three character abbreviated version (ie, fff) are supported.
-**wm_shadow_distance**  3                   None                The distance (in pixels) from the font that the drop shadow should
+**wm_shadow_distance**  2                   None                The distance (in pixels) from the font that the drop shadow should
                                                                 appear.
 ======================= =================== =================== ==========================================================================

 Overlay Preferences
 -------------------

-This table shown the preferences that are available for the overlay type of watermarking.
+This table shows the preferences that are available for the overlay type of watermarking.

 ======================= =================== =================== ==========================================================================